 Another recipe that is extremely popular using these trays are my Pressure Cooker “Sous Vide” Bacon & Jarlsberg Egg Bites!

-This RSVP Strainer/Steamer Basket. makes it easy to rinse the Lentils and check for any debris.
+This Strainer/Steamer Basket. makes it easy to rinse the Lentils and check for any debris.

 Another recipe using lentils is my Pressure Cooker Vegan Lentil Chili recipe.